SEE YOUR STORY WITH CLARITY

 Story coaching is not designed to help you create your story from scratch or from early ideas.
 Before you begin working with me, you should already have a complete story in mind.
 You may not yet know all the road bumps or how’s and why’s, and you may be stuck at some point in the writing, but you should be clear on where the story is headed and how it ends.
 You’re probably ready for coaching if you can write a coherent one-page outline or synopsis of the story, even if that includes some uncertainties at points along the way.

-Individual coaching sessions start at $149, with monthly plans from $399—about what most people consider for a monthly car payment.
+Individual coaching sessions start at $99, with monthly plans from $399—less than many people consider a monthly car payment.

 I’m not currently offering written query and submission critiques.